 Bachelor's Degree in Nursing (BSN).

-Two (2) years RN experience in a Pediatric Emergency Department, (in a Level One Trauma Center ED is preferred)
+Pediatric Emergency Departmen RN exp (in a Level One Trauma Center ED) is preferred

 Charge Nurse and/or preceptor role experience

 Demonstrated ability to work in a team atmosphere utilizing effective delegation skills.

 Demonstrated excellent communication skills.

 Demonstrated personal and professional accountability

 Michigan Medicine is one of the largest health care complexes in the world and has been the site of many groundbreaking medical and technological advancements since the opening of the U-M Medical School in 1850.
 Michigan medicine is comprised of over 26,000 employees and our vision is to attract, inspire, and develop outstanding people in medicine, sciences, and healthcare to become one of the world's most distinguished academic health systems.
 In some way, great or small, every person here helps to advance this world-class institution.
 Work at Michigan Medicine and become a victor for the greater good.